genes-and-health/TRE-documentation-v3/docs/getting-started-as-a-new-user/choosing-your-virtual-machine.md

 ![Virtual Machine options](../images/getting-started-as-a-new-user/virtual-machine-options.png)
 You will be offered a variety of virtual machine types.
 !!! warning
-    Choose the Basic machine unless a script requires high memory or increased CPU capacity, and is ready to go.
-Test your script on the Basic machine first, as other options are more expensive.
+    Choose the `Basic` machine unless a script requires high memory or increased CPU capacity, and is ready to go.
+Test your script on the `Basic` machine first, as other options are more expensive.

 !!! note
-    Some machine types have many CPUs, which are suitable for multithreaded applications like plink or regenie that can fully utilise them.
-These applications may sometimes run input/output operations too quickly for standard Google bucket storage, requiring you to copy key files to faster local storage (see below).
+    Some machine types have many CPUs, which are suitable for multithreaded applications like `plink` or `regenie` that can fully utilise them.
+These applications may sometimes run input/output operations too quickly for standard Google bucket storage, requiring you to copy key files to faster local storage (see [Understanding TRE folders and buckets](/docs/using-the-tre/folder-and-bucket-structure.md).

 ## Choosing a custom machine configuration